-First celebrated on this day in 1914, International Women's Day is now an excuse for a holiday in nations from Zambia to that well-known haven of women's rights, Afghanistan.
+First celebrated on this day in 1914, International Women's Day is now an excuse for a holiday in nations from Zambia to Afghanistan.
 Yes, Afghanistan.
 Here in Blighty, no one gets the day off work (in Russia, China, Vietnam, Ukraine, Uganda Madagascar and Nepal, women do).
-But the country will play host hundreds of events, from coffee mornings to empowering workshops to abysmal performances of the Vagina Monologues.
+But the country will play host to hundreds of events, from coffee mornings to empowering workshops.

 In Portugal, women-only dinner parties are customary, whist in Montevideo, a group of female drummers - La Melaza - perform on the main street in the city.
 In Italy, the men are more participatory in helping women celebrate, by presenting them with yellow mimosas.

 So today we are toasting the cause of women's rights with a wildly inappropriate, though tasty and prettily named Pink Lady.
-While you're at it, perhaps also toast the amazing women in the drinks industry, from distillers to bar owners, from brand ambassadors to bartenders.
-Here's a selection of stories and profiles from just a small number:
+While you're at it, perhaps also toast the amazing women in the drinks industry, from distillers to bar owners, from brand ambassadors to bartenders with a cocktail created by a woman.
+Handily we've complied a section for you.

 If you know that the answer to the great question of Life, the Universe and Everything is "42", then you'll be pleased to know that today is the day The Hitchhiker's Guide to the Galaxy was born.

-Yes, the creation that brought you Marvin the Paranoid Android, Vogon poetry and the Infinite Improbability Drive, not to mention "the best drink in existence", the Pan Galactic Gargle Blaster, made its debut on Radio 4 on 8 March 1978.
+Yes, the creation that brought you Marvin the Paranoid Android, Vogon poetry and the Infinite Improbability Drive, not to mention "the best drink in existence", the Pan Galactic Gargle Blaster, made its debut on BBC Radio 4 on 8th March 1978.